 The menu contains shortcuts to launch the web application as well as open this documentation in the users default browser.
 To logoff the Uploader application, select the “Logoff” option.
 Closing the main window will not quit the Uploader application.
 To quit the application select the “Quit” option.

-You can manually click “Start Upload” to begin an upload at any time but you can also configure uploads to occur on a regular schedule.
+Once you have configured folders for upload, you can start and upload at anytime by manually clicking “Start Upload.”
+However, it is typically more convenient to schedule the uploads to occur on a regular interval.
 Click the “Next” button at the bottom right of the window to display the schedule options.
 For specifics regarding the scheduling options, see the Schedule section below.

 To upload content to Flatter Files, you must first configure an Upload Folder.
 An Upload Folder consists of a folder path on your computer that contains files that you would like to upload and configuration properties.
 The configuration properties will specify what will be uploaded.
 All settings configured below only apply to the single Upload Folder that is being created or edited.
 Thus, you may have one Upload Folder that has very different settings than another.